-Just because you can have both Medicare and FEHB coverage, doesn’t mean you need it.
-For the most part, these two plans cover about the same types of care.
-FEHB does tend to have slightly more comprehensive benefits such as dental, vision, and foreign travel emergency care rolled into one policy.
+Just because you can have Medicare and FEHB coverage doesn’t mean you need it.
+Mostly, these two plans cover the same types of care.
+FEHB does tend to have slightly more comprehensive benefits, such as dental, vision and foreign travel emergency care rolled into one policy.

-The benefit to having both is the result of no out-of-pocket costs since this could be beneficial if you’re someone that has severe or complicated health issues.
+The benefit to having both is the result of no out-of-pocket costs since this could be beneficial if you have severe or complicated health issues.
 Or if you’re willing to pay the premiums to support that type of first-dollar coverage.

 Consider if paying for Medicare is worth the money the program would save you on your healthcare.
 If you won’t be saving money by having both, why have both?

 Should I enroll in Part A if I have FEHB?